Santa Cruz Faculty Association

 ARTICLE IX.
 AMENDMENTS

-Except as provided in Article III, Section 2, these by-laws may be amended by a majority of the membership responding to a mail ballot.
+Except as provided in Article III, Section 2, these by-laws may be amended by a majority of the membership responding to a ballot.

 ARTICLE X. BALLOTS